ahamilton144/Python-For-Environmental-Research/README.md

-# ENVR 890-001: Python for Environmental Research (1 credit)
+# Python for Environmental Research
-Department of Environmental Sciences & Engineering

-Gillings School of Global Public Health

-University of North Carolina at Chapel Hill
+This repository contains all materials used for teaching **Python for Environmental Research** (ENVR 890-001), a 1-credit course in the Department of Environmental Sciences & Engineering, Gillings School of Global Public Health, at the University of North Carolina at Chapel Hill.
+This course was taught for the first time in Fall 2020.

 ## Fall 2020 Information

-**Instructors:** Andrew Hamilton (andrew.hamilton@unc.edu), Dr. Greg Characklis (charack@email.unc.edu)
+**Instructors:** Andrew Hamilton, Dr. Greg Characklis

 **Class Room:** Virtual (Check your email for the Zoom link)